david-dick/firefox-marionette/README.md

 ## displays

-returns a list of all the [known displays](https://en.wikipedia.org/wiki/List_of_common_resolutions) as a [Firefox::Marionette::Display](https://metacpan.org/pod/Firefox::Marionette::Display).
+accepts an optional regex to filter against the [usage for the display](https://metacpan.org/pod/Firefox::Marionette::Display#usage) and returns a list of all the [known displays](https://en.wikipedia.org/wiki/List_of_common_resolutions) as a [Firefox::Marionette::Display](https://metacpan.org/pod/Firefox::Marionette::Display).

     use Firefox::Marionette();
     use Encode();